-- 6. Press the INCLINE ▲ or INCLINE ▼ keys to set the lift calibration number to 22. - 7.
+- 6. If you are servicing a 9.41S treadmill built before April 1, 1996, use the INCLINE keys to set the Calibration Number to 20.
+Set the Calibration Number to 22 if you are servicing a 9.41S treadmill built after April 1, 1996 or a 9.41Si treadmill. - 7.
 Press and hold STOP to get back to the Enter Your Weight banner. - 8.
 Turn off the treadmill with the circuit breaker, then unplug the treadmill from the wall outlet. - 9.
-Insert the screw removed in Step 3 into the lift tube.
+Insert the bolt removed in Step 3 into the lift tube.
 Turn the lift tube clockwise, by hand, as far as possible and remove the bolt.
 Then turn the lift tube 10 turns (1-1/2") counterclockwise. - 10.
-Replace the screw and nut that secure the lift tube to the lift platform.
+Replace the bolt and nut that secure the lift tube to the lift platform.
 Return the treadmill to an upright position. - 11.
 Plug the power cord into the wall outlet, then turn on the treadmill with the circuit breaker. - 12.
-Check the calibration of the lift system by performing the following steps: - a Press the INCLINE ▲ key until the electronic console displays twelve percent incline; - b Use the INCLINE ▼ key to return the treadmill to zero percent incline. - 13.
+Check the calibration of the lift system by performing the following steps: - a Press the INCLINE A key until the electronic console displays twelve percent incline; - b Use the INCLINE ▼ key to return the treadmill to zero percent incline. - 13.
 Using the ruler, measure the distance between the floor and the top of the front and back ends of the side rail.
 The distance between the floor and the top of the front end of the side rail should be equal. - 14.
 Re-install the hood.